concussion symptoms

 You might find yourself falling asleep during activities you normally enjoy, and simple tasks like reading or watching TV can feel exhausting.
 Mental activities are often more tiring than physical ones because your brain needs extra effort to process information and concentrate.

 This extreme tiredness can last for days and may come and go unpredictably.
-Don’t ignore persistent fatigue after a head injury—your body is signaling it needs time to heal.
+Don’t ignore persistent fatigue after a head injury, your body is signaling it needs time to heal.
 If you’re sleeping more than usual or feeling drowsy throughout the day, contact a healthcare provider.
 Rest is crucial, but medical guidance ensures you’re recovering safely.

-How Concussion Symptoms Develop and Evolve
+How Mild Concussion Symptoms Develop and Evolve

 Concussion symptoms don’t always show up right away, and they can change over time.
 Some symptoms appear hours or even days after the injury, while others may get worse before they get better.